FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Introduction

-\item The proposed scheme is consisting of a novel network of instance segmentation of 3D point cloud named FPCC-Net and a novel clustering algorithm benefited by center points.
+\item The proposed scheme consists of a novel network of 3D point cloud for instance segmentation named FPCC-Net and a novel clustering algorithm using the found center points.

-\item A hand-crafted attention mechanism is introduced into the loss function to improve the performance of network, and its effectiveness is verified in ablation study.
+\item A hand-crafted attention mechanism is introduced into the loss function to improve the performance of FPCC-Net, and its effectiveness is verified in an ablation study.

-\item Validation results show that the average precision (AP) of FPCC-Net is about 40 points higher than that of SGPN on two datasets and the processing speed is very fast: about 60,000 points can be processed in 0.8 [s].
+\item Experiments show that FPCC-Net trained by synthetic data demonstrates excellent performance on real-world data compared with existing methods.

-\item FPCC-Net trained by synthetic data demonstrates excellent performance on real data than SGPN and SD Mask R-CNN.
+\item We annotate instance information for parts that have not been labeled in XA Bin-Picking dataset \cite{xu}.
+The completed dataset is available at \url{https://github.com/xyjbaal/FPCC}.

 \end{itemize} The remainder of this paper is organized as follows.
 Section \ref{Related Work} discusses the progress of instance segmentation on images and 3D point cloud.
 Section \ref{method} shows the structure and principle of FPCC-Net.
 Experimental analyses are provided in Section \ref{experiment}.
 Finally, Section \ref{conclusions} concludes the paper.
-We use the following notations in this paper.
-A coordinate of point $i$ is denoted by $p_i = (x_i, y_i, z_i) \in \mathbb{R}^{3}$.
-Point cloud containing $N$ points is denoted by $\mathbb{P} = \{p_1,p_2,...,p_N\}$.
-Distance function is denoted by